-4.8 CSR Implementation Agencies

-The CSR activities will be undertaken by the Bank itself or through

-- (a) A company established under section 8 of the Act, or a Registered Public Trust or a Registered Society, exempted under sub-clauses (iv), (v), (vi) or (via) of clause (23C) of section 10 or registered under section 12AB and 80 G of the Income Tax Act, 1961 (43 of 1961), established by the company, either singly or along with any other company, or - (b) A company established under section 8 of the Act or a registered trust or a registered society, established by the Central Government or State Government, or - (c) Any entity established under an Act of Parliament or a State Legislature; or - (d) A company established under section 8 of the Act, or a Registered Public Trust or a Registered Society, exempted under sub-clauses (iv), (v), (vi) or (via) of clause (23C) of section 10 or registered under section 12AB and 80G of the Income Tax Act, 1961, and having an established track record of at least three years in undertaking similar activities
+- 4.8 CSR Implementing Agencies: - The CSR activities will be undertaken by the Bank itself or through - (a.) a company established under section 8 of the Act, or a registered public trust or a registered society, exempted under sub-clauses (iv), (v), (vi) or (via) of clause (23C) of section 10 or registered under section 12A and 80 G of the Income Tax Act, 1961 (43 of 1961), established by the company, either singly or along with any other company, or - (b.) a company established under section 8 of the Act or a registered trust or a registered society, established by the Central Government or State Government; or - (c.) any entity established under an Act of Parliament or a State legislature; or - (d.) a company established under section 8 of the Act, or a registered public trust or a registered society, exempted under sub-clauses (iv), (v), (vi) or (via) of clause (23C) of section 10 or registered under section 12A and 80G of the Income Tax Act, 1961, and having an established track record of at least three years in undertaking similar activities.

-The Bank shall ensure that every entity, covered above, that intends to undertake any CSR activity of the Bank, shall register itself with the Central Government by filing the form CSR-1 electronically with the Registrar, with effect from the 01st day of April 2021.
+The Bank shall ensure that every entity, covered above, who intends to undertake any CSR activity of the Bank, shall register itself with the Central Government by filing the form CSR-1 electronically with the Registrar, with effect from the 01st day of April 2021

-4.9 Collaboration with other companies on CSR

-The Bank can collaborate with other companies to undertake CSR projects in such a manner that the CSR committees of the Board of respective companies are in a position to report separately on such projects or programmes in accordance with the requirement of the Companies Act, 2013.
-In such cases, approval of the CSR Committee of the Board shall be obtained.
+4.9 Collaboration with other companies on CSR: The Bank can collaborate with other companies for undertaking CSR projects in such a manner that the CSR committees of the board respective companies are in a position to report separately on such projects or programmes in accordance with the requirement of the Companies Act, 2013.
+In such cases approval of the CSR Committee of the Board shall be obtained.

-5. Governance and Monitoring Structure
+5. Governance & Monitoring Structure

-A robust and transparent governance structure has been constituted to oversee the implementation of our CSR Policy, in compliance with the requirements of Section 135 of the Companies Act, 2013.
-The Board will constitute a Board-Level CSR Committee, which will be assisted by a CSR Management Committee.
-The Sustainable Banking Department will be responsible for the CSR functions of the Bank.
+A robust and transparent governance structure is constituted to oversee the implementation of our CSR Policy, in compliance with the requirements of Section 135 of the Companies Act, 2013.
+Board will constitute a Board level CSR Committee, which will be assisted by a CSR Management Committee.
+Sustainable banking Department will be responsible for the CSR function of the bank.

-5.1 Board-Level CSR and Sustainability Committee
+5.1 Board-Level CSR & Sustainability Committee

-The CSR governance structure will be headed by the Board-Level CSR Committee which will be ultimately responsible for the CSR projects undertaken.
+The CSR governance structure will be headed by the Board Level CSR committee that will be ultimately responsible for the CSR projects undertaken.

-The CSR Committee of the Board shall formulate and recommend to the Board, an annual action plan in pursuance of its CSR Policy, which shall include the following-
+The CSR Committee of the Board shall formulate and recommend to the Board, an annual action plan in pursuance of its CSR policy, which shall include the following, namely: -

-- (a) The list of CSR projects or programmes that are approved to be undertaken in areas or subjects specified in Schedule VII of the Act. - (b) The manner of execution of such projects or programmes as specified in sub-rule (1) of rule 4 of the Companies (Corporate Social Responsibility Policy) Rules, 2014. - (c) The modalities of utilization of funds and implementation schedules for the projects or programmes. - (d) Monitoring and reporting mechanism for the projects or programmes. - (e) Details of need and impact assessment, if any, for the projects undertaken by the company, provided that the Board may alter such plans at any time during the financial year, as per the recommendation of its CSR Committee, based on reasonable justification to that effect. - 5.2 CSR Management Committee: The Board-Level CSR Committee will be assisted by a CSR Management Committee constituted by a team of senior management personnel.
-The quorum of the CSRMC will be THREE members.
+- (a.) the list of CSR projects or programmes that are approved to be undertaken in areas or subjects specified in Schedule VII of the Act; - (b.) the manner of execution of such projects or programmes as specified in sub-rule (1) of rule 4 of the Companies (Corporate Social Responsibility Policy) Rules, 2014; - (c.) the modalities of utilisation of funds and implementation schedules for the projects or programmes; - (d) monitoring and reporting mechanism for the projects or programmes; and - (e.) details of need and impact assessment, if any, for the projects undertaken by the company: Provided that Board may alter such plan at any time during the financial year, as per the recommendation of its CSR Committee, based on the reasonable justification to that effect.".

+5.2 CSR Management Committee: